hewenyu/Toolchain/cmd/real_time_audio/README.md

 # Introduction

-This examples shows how to use the golang package of [sherpa-onnx][sherpa-onnx] for real-time speech recognition from microphone.
+This examples shows how to use the golang package of [sherpa-onnx][sherpa-onnx] for real-time speech recognition from box

 It uses <https://github.com/csukuangfj/portaudio-go>
 to read the microphone and you have to install `portaudio` first.